Do you have a difficult time finding gluten free desserts to enjoy? Try making your own with this easy gluten free cake recipe!

 Instructions

-- In a medium sized bowl, whisk eggs.
-Add in oil, sour cream, sugar, and vanilla extract.
-Whisk all these ingredients together.
-Add these wet ingredients to your bowl of dry ingredients and combine with a spatula.
+- In a large bowl, beat the eggs.
+Add in vegetable oil, sour cream, sugar, and vanilla extract.
+Whisk all these ingredients together until well combined.
+Empty your bowl of dry ingredients into your bowl of wet ingredients and combine with a spatula until there are no streaks of flour left.Â

 Persimmons are yummy XD I wish I could eat all of these desserts